Skip to post content

 2023 went so fast, it seems like January 1st was yesterday!
 Lots of things happened on the web recently, so here are some reviews and highlights:

-Safari (and in turn every browser on iOS) are getting even better support for PWAs, making themĀ almost usable in iOS.
+Safari (and in turn every browser on iOS) are getting even better support for PWAs, making them almost usable in iOS.

 On JS land, here is another video with a bit of irony on the changes in Javascript this year:

-On a more serious note, for all of you working with node and typescript: update to the latest LTS (version 20), setĀ type: module
+On a more serious note, for all of you working with node and typescript: update to the latest LTS (version 20), set type: module on your package.json, and set module: nodenext and target: es2022 on your tsconfig.json.

 Happy holidays!